icons8/lunacy-docs/docs/autolayout.md

 <!-- Read more about how to do this here. -->

-Some context:
+**Some context:**

-When you make instances of a component, you can make changes to these instances, creating overrides that don't affect the style of the main component.
+When you make instances of a component (i.e. duplicate a component), you can make changes to these instances, creating overrides that don't affect the style of the main component.
 You can easily reset overrides by pressing the **Reset overrides** button (<embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" />) in the **Component** section of the Inspector.
 This reverts the instance to match the style of its main component once more.

-However, when you’re working with an auto layout frame that itself is also a component or contains component instances, you'll have two <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" /> buttons in the Inspector.</p>
+However, when you’re working with an auto layout frame that itself is also a component or contains component instances, you'll have two <embed type="image/svg+xml" alt="reset_overrides" src="https://cdn-eu.icons8.com/docs/M9n6bSgrBEaWHOHZwLkY3A/PmMyhR72A0GyShZvh91lgA.svg" width="16" /> buttons in the Inspector.

 Here's how these two types of overrides work: